 After treatment for meningioma ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.

-People treated for benign meningioma typically have annual follow-up visits with a neurosurgeon or neuro-oncologist.
+People treated for benign meningioma typically have yearly follow-up visits with a neurosurgeon or neuro-oncologist.
 Because meningioma may recur, people are routinely monitored for new symptoms with regular MRI scans as well as physical examinations.
 The frequency of the checkups and scans varies widely from patient to patient; your plan will be determined by your oncologist or neuro-oncologist.
-More aggressive tumors may require more frequent checkups and ongoing medical care after recovery from surgery.
+People with a more aggressive tumor may require more frequent checkups and ongoing medical care after recovery from surgery.
 If radiation therapy was given to the pituitary gland, evaluations of hormone levels may be needed.
 ASCO offers treatment summary forms to help keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 In addition, people with difficulties moving or performing daily physical functions, such as weakness or imbalance, may benefit by talking with a doctor who specializes in rehabilitation medicine, because the specialist may be able to recommend specific strategies for recovery.
 Learn more about rehabilitation .